backface/iiasa-challenge/README.md

 # FotoQuest Eval Test App

-React component and test app for IIASA - EOCS Frontend Challenge
+A prototyped React component and test app for IIASA - EOCS Frontend Challenge

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Dont't forget to run `npm install`  and set your API KEY for Bing Maps.

 ## Available Scripts